-Section 125 to 128 of CrPC make provisions for maintenance of wives, children and parents.
-It is a natural and fundamental duty of every person to maintain his parents, wife and children so long as they are not able to maintain themselves.
+Section 125 to 128 of the Criminal Procedure Code make provisions for the maintenance of wife, children, and parents.
+It is a natural and fundamental duty of every person to maintain his parents, wife, and children so long as they are not able to maintain themselves.

-b) His legitimate or illegitimate minor child, whether married or not (unable to maintain himself/herself)
+2. His legitimate or illegitimate minor child, whether married or not (unable to maintain himself/herself).

-c) His legitimate or illegitimate child (not a married daughter) who has attained majority, if child is physically or mentally abnormal or having any injury by which he/she is unable to maintain himself/herself.
+3. His legitimate or illegitimate child (not a married daughter) who has attained majority, if the child is physically or mentally abnormal or having any injury by which he/she is unable to maintain himself/herself.

 The magistrate of 1st class is empowered to make any order of maintenance for those persons who are mentioned above.

-According to Clause 2 of Section 125, the maintenance or interim maintenance shall be payable from the date of the order or if it is mentioned from the date of application.
+According to clause 2 of section 125 of CrPC, the maintenance or interim maintenance shall be payable from the date of the order or if it is mentioned from the date of application.

-According to clause 3 of section 125 if any person who is ordered to maintain, fails without sufficient reason, the magistrate may issue a warrant for levying the amount due.
-If the amount is unpaid after the execution of warrant there is a provision of imprisonment for a term extend to 1 month or until payment, if sooner made.
+According to clause 3 of section 125 of CrPC, if any person who is ordered to maintain fails without sufficient reason, the magistrate may issue a warrant for levying the amount due.
+If the amount is unpaid after the execution of the warrant, there is a provision of imprisonment for a term extending to 1 month or until payment, if sooner made.

-Clause 4 of Section 125 provides that wife is not entitled for the maintenance or interim maintenance if-
+Clause 4 of section 125 of CrPC provides that the wife is not entitled for the maintenance or interim maintenance if:-

-2) Without sufficient reason she refuse to live with her husband.
+2. Without sufficient reason, she refuses to live with her husband.

-Under this section the claimant person are entitles for interim maintenance and expenses of proceedings.
+Under this section, the claimant person is entitled for interim maintenance and expenses of proceedings.

 Important Cases Related to Maintenance of Parents, Wife, and Children